-Early on, NRCS assistance allowed him to experiment with cover crops through the Conservation Stewardship Program, and with nitrogen application rates through the Environmental Quality Incentives Program (EQIP).
+Early on, NRCS assistance allowed him to experiment with cover crops through the Conservation Stewardship Program (CSP), and with nitrogen application rates through the Environmental Quality Incentives Program (EQIP).

-In a three-year research project that finished with the

-2021 harvest, McNamara inter-seeded cover crops between 30- 60- and 90-inch corn rows.
+In a three-year research project that finished in fall 2021, McNamara interseeded cover crops between 30- 60and 90-inch corn rows.
 A University of Minnesota agronomist and a Clean River Partners conservation program manager worked with him and three other farmers to determine how row width affected corn yield and cover crop biomass - and if it could be profitable.